Napa County ups grant program to deal with COVID-19 demands

 The Board of Supervisors on April 21 was set to hand out $1.1 million.
 A list of recommended recipients had been drawn up.
 But County Executive Officer Minh Tran and supervisors decided the county wasn’t meeting the moment.

-Instead, supervisors increased the total to $2.1 million and emphasized food insecurity, housing instability, physical health care and behavioral health care.
+Instead, supervisors increased the total to $2.1 million and emphasized families not knowing where their next meal is coming from, housing instability, physical health care and behavioral health care.
 Although that irritated some of the planned recipients who would now have to compete for grants all over again, supervisors persisted.

 “The world changed for us,” Supervisor Alfredo Pedroza said.